 “Everyone else will go along with it, they’ll all get publicity, except Paula.”

 One of our guests ran a tattoo parlour.
 “It’ll hardly be front page news.
-Anyway, it’s alright for you, you won a haircut.
+Anyway, it’s all right for you, you only won a haircut.
 Not exactly life-changing!”

 “You don’t need to have KILL across your forehead.”
 John laughed.
 “You can have a nice little butterfly in the small of your back.”